 The valve blocks on your Q7 air suspension are used to distribute compressed air to your struts or air springs.
 As time progresses, the sticky or blocked solenoids in a valve block can bind it to the procedure.
 For example, when an aging compressor breaks down, the valve block may eventually become damaged too.

-The problem may be caused by particles originating from the exhaust that causes difficulty in the operation of the solenoid valves, which will affect the stability of the vehicles.
+The problem may be caused by particles originating from the exhaust that cause difficulty in the operation of the solenoid valves, which will affect the stability of the vehicles.
 This could happen when a small leak occurs in the air spring because of overheating.

 If the valve blocks in your Q7 are damaged or malfunctioning, the Function Deactivation Valve Duty Cycle caution will be displayed on the dashboard.
 In that case, the best solution is to wash the valve block body with soapy water and look for bubbles in the area of the air connectors.
 You’ll require replacement if there appears to be damage or crack at the valve block body.